South Dakota State Jackrabbits football

 The South Dakota State Jackrabbits football team represents South Dakota State University in college football.
 The program competes at the NCAA Division I Football Championship Subdivision (FCS) level as member of the Missouri Valley Football Conference (MVFC).
 The Jackrabbits play their home games at Dana J. Dykhouse Stadium on South Dakota State's campus in Brookings, South Dakota.

-South Dakota State is considered to be among the few perennial powers in the FCS.
+South Dakota State has been year in and year out one of the best teams in Division I FCS over the past two decades.
 South Dakota State is also one of only 13 FCS schools to host ESPN's College GameDay.

 For the 2019 GameDay matchup, the No. 3 Jackrabbits hosted the No. 1 North Dakota State Bison, where they would lose in a close battle 23–16 after losing their starting QB to a season ending knee injury.

-The Jackrabbits currently have a 12-year streak of qualifying for the FCS playoffs, the second-longest in the country at the FCS level (the longest being North Dakota State at 13).
+As of January 2025, the Jackrabbits possess a 13- year streak of qualifying for the FCS playoffs, the second-longest in the country at the FCS level.

+The Jackrabbits are two-time national champions.
+They achieved their first national championship win in school history on January 8, 2023, defeating North Dakota State 45-21.

+The following season, on January 7, 2024, the Jacks defended their title by defeating Montana (13–2) with a score of 23–3.
+The Jackrabbits finished the season with a perfect 15–0 record under first-year head coach Jimmy Rogers, who previously served as defensive coordinator and was a captain of the 2009 SDSU team himself.
+It was the Jackrabbits first undefeated season in more than 70 years since the 1950 South Dakota State Jackrabbits compiled a 9–0–1 record.